-The Informatica Address Verification Developer (On-Premises) Guide tells you how you can use Informatica Address Verification (On-Premises), also known as Informatica AddressDoctor®, to analyze, parse, validate, and enrich postal address data.
-This guide also describes the result output fields, process status codes, and various assessment codes that Informatica Address Verification (On-Premises) returns.
+Read the Informatica Address Verification Developer (On-Premises) Guide to learn how you can use Informatica Address Verification (On-Premises), also known as Informatica AddressDoctor[®], to analyze, parse, validate, and enrich postal address data.
+This guide also describes the result output fields, process status codes, and the status and assessment codes that Address Verification (On-Premises) returns.